Skip to main content Skip to navigation

 This dynamic module explores the complex concepts of truth and misinformation, covering topics such as news and fake news, social media, conspiracy theories, and socially-constructed models of truth.
 This module will be taught through case studies from around the world related to the issues of truth and misinformation, from interdisciplinary perspectives.
 You will critically examine the case studies, developing your own understanding of these concepts.
 We will invite you to bring your own interests into discussions, and therefore the case studies examined will change from year to year.
 By the end of this module, you will have developed key skills such as critical thinking, writing, independent research, time management, and project management.

-Read more about the Truth and Misinformation moduleLink opens in a new window, including the methods of teaching and assessment (content applies to 2023/24 year of study).
+Read more about the Truth and Misinformation moduleLink opens in a new window, including the methods of teaching and assessment (content applies to 2024/25 year of study).

 Liberal Arts: Principles and Praxis

 This is your introduction to the history, skills, and fundamental values behind liberal education (principles) and what we do in the classroom (praxis).
 It is where you begin to think beyond the boundaries of traditional academic disciplines and how these might be transgressed.
 We will question the purpose and outcomes of learning itself, and consider how education can be a key step towards achieving freedom (broadly defined).
-Alongside this, you will work on practical skills development designed to help you feel confident about your university career and beyond.
+You will also work on practical skills development designed to help you feel confident about your university career and beyond.

-Read more about the Liberal Arts: Principles and Praxis moduleLink opens in a new window, including the methods of teaching and assessment (content applies to 2023/24 year of study).
+Read more about the Liberal Arts: Principles and Praxis moduleLink opens in a new window, including the methods of teaching and assessment (content applies to 2024/25 year of study).

 You will select at least one of the following ‘Critical Issues’ modules: